Why Is My Cat Meowing So Much? Causes and Solutions

 • Hyperthyroidism: increased appetite, weight loss, restlessness, and loud vocalization.

-• High blood pressure: more common in seniors; may cause night yowling or confusion.
+• High blood pressure: more common in seniors; can cause night yowling or confusion.

 • Cognitive dysfunction (senior cats): disorientation and nighttime calling.

-• Pain or discomfort: dental disease, arthritis, urinary issues, or GI problems.
+• Pain or discomfort: dental disease, arthritis, urinary issues, GI problems.

 3. Breed Behavior: Some Cats Just Talk More

-Certain breeds are naturally vocal and expressive—such as Siamese, Oriental Shorthair, Burmese, and Bengal.
-Expect more “conversation,” especially at transition times (dawn/dusk).
+Certain breeds are naturally vocal and expressive—Siamese, Oriental Shorthair, Burmese, and Bengal among them.
+Expect more “conversation,” especially at dawn and dusk.
 Meeting needs on a schedule helps moderate the volume.

 • Offer daily interactive play and puzzle feeders to channel energy.